Frequently Asked Questions

 As a general rule, we recommend one roll of tape for each roll of reflective insulation purchased.
 However, it is important to allow for tape overlap, scrap, etc. Rolls of tape are available for different applications.

-- Foil tape is recommended to seal the seams of foil faced insulation.
+- Foil Tape is recommended to seal the seams of foil faced insulation.

-- Double-sided tape is recommended to attach the first course of insulation to the roof edge.
+- Double Sided Tape is recommended to attach the first course of insulation to the roof edge.

 How does EcoFoil insulate well if it is so thin?

 It is a common misconception that all insulation must be thick to perform well.
 A mass insulation will always have a higher R-Value than a thinner insulation due to density, but R-Value does not measure all types of heat transfer.
 Mass has little effect on radiant heat transfer, it is only efficiently blocked through reflection.
 For this type of heat transfer, a thinner reflective material can easily provide better thermal performance than a thicker non-reflective product with a higher R-Value.
+Be sure to check out our How Does A Radiant Barrier Work page for more information.

 Does EcoFoil Radiant Barrier degrade or break down?